Enjoy a rejuvenating walk surrounded by nature

 - Equipment: make sure to wear walking shoes.

-- Pushchairs: for your own – and your child’s – wellbeing we recommend you bring a baby carrier (sling or backpack).
+Pushchairs: for your own – and your child’s – wellbeing we recommend you bring a baby carrier (sling or backpack).
 Only the first part of the Walking Trail is pushchair accessible (and only for all terrain pushchairs).
 Halfway, at the Chasm of Belvaux, you can board a shuttle with your pushchair.
 Just sit back, relax and enjoy the rest of your tour!
+Do you have a baby carrier and don't need your pushchair?
+Then leave your pushchair in your vehicle or in the designated area near the entrance to the Cave (under your own responsibility - please bring a padlock to secure your pushchair).

 - Bicycles and kick scooters are not allowed in the Park.